Why work with us?

-We envision a world where workplaces bring out the best in their people--where leaders use their voice and influence to create inclusive cultures and give every employee enough support and challenge to grow.
+We envision a world where workplaces bring out the best in their people--where leaders use their voice and influence to create inclusive cultures that give every employee enough support and challenge to grow.

 To that end, we work with forward-thinking companies to create more equitable workplaces where all employees, particularly those from marginalised groups, can thrive.

 Our facilitators have lived and worked around the world, with roles in organisations from small startups to multi-billion-dollar corporates.
 To date, we've worked with hundreds of people in New Zealand, Australia, Canada, the UK, and the USA.

 Lauren has worked with tech companies around the world--as a management consultant with Bain & Co. in San Francisco advising Fortune 500 tech companies, interim COO of an eCommerce startup in Jordan, and co-founder of data science consultancy Analytics for Us.
 Lauren graduated from Stanford University with a degree in economics.

 Vivian is passionate about using technology for the good of humanity.
 She works with startups and charities to optimise their technology strategy and align it with their business goals.
 She is also certified in agile team facilitation by ICAgile.
 Vivian graduated from the University of Auckland with a B.Sc. in Physics and a Masters in Sociology.

 Nurain is an accountant at William Buck and has been an organiser of Startup Weekend Auckland and founding co-chair of the Waitematā Youth Collective.
 Originally from the Maldives, she moved to New Zealand ten years ago.
 She has a B.Sc. in Human Geography from the University of Auckland and a Master of Professional Accounting from AUT.